Concussions can cause a person to experience many vision problems. Fortunately, vision therapy can help relieve many of those symptoms.

 - Next, swing the yo-yo backwards and forwards, away from your face then back toward you.

 - As the yo-yo approaches your face, reach out and touch it when it is directly in front of you.

-If this exercise is too difficult at first, try using only one eye at a time.
+If this exercise is too difficult at first, try using only one eye at a time (close the other eye or cover it with your hand or a patch).
 Once you can do that without difficulty you can transition back to both eyes.

 3. Fixation Exercises